 Afterward or Afterwards: Meaning and Examples

 This article solves that problem in a clear, simple way.
-You will learn the exact difference, history, regional rules, common mistakes, real life examples, and expert advice to confidently choose the correct form every time.
+You will learn the exact difference, history and expert advice to confidently choose the correct form every time.

 Afterward or Afterwards: Quick Answer